ETHICS

 Community Manager Ethics

 While there IS an ethics complaint process, only 23 community association managers (CAMs) have had their designations revoked or been censured in all of timeCAMs, management companies and associations simply "move on" because changing relationships is easier than enduring the gauntlet of an ethics inquiry.
 The opacity of this industry allows bad actors to continue playing as if nothing ever happened: new clients are none the wiser.
 Given that 0.25% of actively licensed attorneys are disciplined every year, one might imagine that a similar sample size of CAMs might be sanctioned by their respective accrediting bodies.
-If that were the case, 20 to 30 CAMs would be sanctioned every year (more than then all-time list).
+If that were the case, 20 to 30 CAMs would be sanctioned every year, yet the published list for CAM sanctions is only 23 names deep for all of time.

 CAI and CAMICB (controlled by CAI) are the only organizations that offer "professional designations" for community managers and management companies.
 Did you know those organizations publish a Professional Manager Code of Ethics and Standards of Professional Conduct?
 Here's an excerpt.
 Community association managers shall: